cs50puyo/check50a/README.md

 $ source .venv/bin/activate
 ```

-Copy the exercises provided by the students in the root directory of the project, and depending on the _assignment_ and _exercise_ you want to check,
+Copy the exercises provided by the students in the root directory of the project.

+### Exercises that don't use the random module
-you can run the following command:
+Depending on the _assignment_ and _exercise_ you want to check, you can run the following command:
 ```
 $ python check50ap.py assignment exercise_XX.py
 ```